abhishek7631/SparkFoundation_BasicBankingSystem/README.md

 -  No Login Page.
 No User Creation.
 Only transfer of money between multiple users.

--  Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
-Check in code in github.

 # Tech Stack
 -  **FRONT END**: HTML, CSS, JavaScript, Bootstrap
 -  **BACK END**: PHP